 We refer your application to an independent committee of experts (the Committee).
-For this Grant Opportunity, the Committee may comprise national and international experts.

-The Committee will undertake the assessment in accordance with the CGRGs and consider your application on its merits, based on:
+The Committee will undertake the assessment in accordance with the CGRG's and consider your application on its merits, based on:

 - how well it meets the criteria

 - how it compares to other applications

 - whether it provides value with relevant money.